Xlinx-AI/Xlinx-Chat-1-dev/README.md

 - **Chat API:** Provides a ChatGPT-like conversational interface using FastAPI.
 - **Memory Optimizations:** Implements techniques like gradient checkpointing and mixed precision training to prevent CUDA Out-Of-Memory (OOM) errors.
 - **Rate Limiting:** Protects the API from abuse using `slowapi`.
+- **Dynamic Response Generation Loop:** Enables the assistant to generate responses of arbitrary length by iteratively predicting tokens until an end-of-sequence token is encountered or a maximum token limit is reached.

 ## Table of Contents